-The FMM Research Group at Stellenbosch University is headed by Dr. Dave Drew, who also now fills the Hans Merensky Chair in Advanced Modelling of Eucalyptus Wood Formation (EucXylo).
+The FMM Research Group at Stellenbosch University is headed by Prof. Dave Drew, who also now fills the Hans Merensky Chair in Advanced Modelling of Eucalyptus Wood Formation (EucXylo).
 Dave originally obtained his B.Sc.
 Forestry degree from the University of Stellenbosch, followed by an M.Sc. degree from the University of Natal.
-It was during his M.Sc. studies that his interest and passion in understanding xylogenesis (wood formation) first took root.
-From this beginning, he then moved to Australia to pursue this line of research further with scientists such as Dr. Geoff Downes and Dr. Robert Evans, the creator of SilviScan.
+It was during his M.Sc. studies that he really developed his interest and passion in modelling tree growth and xylogenesis (wood formation).
+From this beginning, he moved to Australia to pursue this line of research further with Dr. Geoff Downes and scientists such as Dr. Robert Evans, the creator of SilviScan, Dr. Tony O’Grady, Prof. David Ellsworth and Dr. Michael Battaglia.
 Dave obtained his Ph.D. from Monash University in Melbourne, Australia.
 After that, he worked for several years as a Research Scientist at CSIRO Australia, based in the beautiful city of Hobart, Tasmania.
 In mid-2015, Dave returned to South Africa with his family to take up his current academic position at Stellenbosch University.
-He has written or contributed to over 30 papers published in the peer-reviewed literature (see Dave’s Google Scholar profile).
+He has written or contributed to 40 papers published in the peer-reviewed literature (see Dave’s Google Scholar profile).
 Dave keeps in contact and works with a large network of scientists around the world including in France, Belgium, USA, Australia, Chile and Switzerland.

 Currently, Dave has three main research foci, built on his passionate interest in wood formation and understand fine-scale responses in trees: